hennychen/bp-gallery/readme.txt

 5. You can configure which lightbox tye image viewer you want to use.
 Fancybox is the default and comes with the plugin.
 You can use Thickbox or Colorbox if you prefer.
 6. To speed up image viewing BP Gallery Plus can be configured to load the mid-sized image rather than the full size.
 If using Fancybox the full sized image can be viewed by clicking the "Full Size" button
 7. The plugin creates a new profile group called BPGallery and a new profile field called "Donation Link".
 The user just needs to add a valid Paypal donation link for a donation icon to appear at the top of each gallery
-8. If the donation link filed does not appear after the upgrade, deactivate and activate the plugin.
+8. If the donation link field does not appear after the upgrade, deactivate and activate the plugin.
 The new field will appear.

 == Other Notes ==